Getting ready for winter

 That doesn’t mean just turn on the heat and wait for that awful we-haven’t-used-this-thing-since-February smell to go away.
-Call your favorite HVAC person and have them check the furnace before you need it.
+Call your favorite heating services company and have them check the furnace before you need it.
 Cracked heating chambers can be dangerous and you don’t want to make that discovery on the same day we have a freeze warning.

 Wrap exposed pipes